By Hank Hanegraaff

 An ever-growing number of people in both the church and the culture have come to believe that reincarnation and resurrection can be reconciled.
 In fact, multitudes have embraced the odd predilection that Scripture actually promotes reincarnation.
 In reality, however, the Bible makes it crystal clear that reincarnation and resurrection are mutually exclusive.

-To begin with, the resurrectionist view of one death per person is mutually exclusive from the reincarnationist view of an ongoing cycle of death and rebirth.
-The writer of Hebrews emphatically states that human beings are “destined to die once, and after that to face judgment” (Hebrews 9:27, emphasis added).
-In sharp contrast to a worldview in which humanity perfects itself through an endless cycle of birth and rebirth, the Christian worldview maintains that we are vicariously perfected by the righteousness of Christ (Philippians 3:9).
+To begin with, the resurrectionist view of one death per person and the reincarnationist view of an ongoing cycle of death and rebirth are mutually exclusive.
+In the book of Hebrews, the apostle Paul emphatically stated that human beings are “destined to die once, and after that to face judgment” (9:27).
+In sharp contrast to an Eastern worldview in which humanity perfects itself through an endless cycle of birth and rebirth, the Christian worldview maintains that we are vicariously perfected by the righteousness of Christ (Philippians 3:9).

 Furthermore, the biblical teaching of one body per person demonstrates that the gulf between reincarnation and resurrection can never be bridged.
-Rather than the transmigration of our souls into different bodies, the apostle Paul explains that Christ “will transform our lowly bodies” (Philippians 3:21, emphasis added).
-He explicitly says that the body that dies is the very body that rises (1 Corinthians 15:42–44).
+Rather than the transmigration of our souls into different bodies (reincarnation), the apostle Paul explained that Christ “will transform our lowly bodies” (Philippians 3:21).
+Paul also explicitly said that the body that dies is the very body that rises (1 Corinthians 15:42–44).

 Finally, the Christian belief that there is only one way to God categorically demonstrates that resurrection and reincarnation can never be reconciled.
-As Christ himself put it, “I am the way and the truth and the life.
-No one comes to the Father except through me” (John 14:6, emphasis added).
-If Christ is truly God, his claim to be the only way has to be taken seriously.
-If, on the other hand, he is merely one more person in a pantheon of pretenders, his proclamations can be pushed aside easily.
-That is precisely why the resurrection is axiomatic to Christianity.
-Through his resurrection Christ demonstrated that he does not stand in a line of peers with Buddha, Baha’u’llah, Krishna, or any other founder of a world religion.
+As Christ Himself put it, “I am the way and the truth and the life.
+No one comes to the Father except through me” (John 14:6).
+If Christ is truly God, His claim to be the only way has to be taken seriously.
+If, on the other hand, He is merely one more person in a pantheon of pretenders, His proclamations can easily be pushed aside.
+That is precisely why the resurrection is essential to Christianity.
+Through His resurrection Christ demonstrated that He does not stand in a line of peers with Buddha, Baha’u’llah, Krishna, or any other founder of a world religion.
 They died and are still dead, but Christ is risen.